 A well-planned strategic approach to change management communication ensures leaders share the right information, in the right ways, at the right time, to the right audiences.
 This approach ensures communication happens early, often and engages the right stakeholders.

-A change management communication plan helps organizations focus on The Big Opportunity and clearly connect the dots to explain the why, what and so what of change.
+A change management communication plan helps organizations focus on the reason for the change and clearly connect the dots to explain the why, what and so what of change.

 Change communication focuses on the big picture

-Communication succeeds when there’s agreement and clarity on The Big Opportunity.
-Kotter’s Change Model provides the eight Accelerators for achieving change and says effective communication is essential.
-However, Kotter’s and other popular change management models don’t provide guidance about how organizations should communicate.
+Communication succeeds when there’s agreement and clarity on why the change is necessary.
+Prosci’s methodology recognizes the necessity of communication in change management and integrates communication into its tools.
+However, other popular change management models don’t provide guidance about how organizations should communicate.
 This may cause organizations to default to standard corporate communication practices, which are likely to fall short of what’s needed to support complex organizational change.

 Defaulting to standard communication tactics may lead organizations toward several pitfalls, including:

-- Sponsors communicating at the beginning of the change process and then leaving change implementation and communication to middle managers and direct supervisors.
+- Change management sponsors communicating at the beginning of the change process and then leaving change implementation and communication to middle managers and direct supervisors.
 These leaders may not have the necessary skills, tools and resources to successfully lead the change management communication plan.

 - Under communicating to the organization rather than creating momentum and celebrating wins throughout the change process.
 This reduces opportunities to build trust and support across the organization.